FRITZ!Box 3272 Service - Knowledge Base

 Note:The FRITZ!Box has the IP address 192.168.178.1 (subnet mask 255.255.255.0) and assigns IP addresses from xxx.20 to xxx.200 in the factory settings.

 The Internet radio needs specific IP settings in order to communicate with the FRITZ!Box and other devices:

 - Configure the Internet radio to automatically obtain IP settings (DHCP client).
 Refer to the manufacturer for information on how to set it up, for example consult the manual.

 3 Connecting an Internet radio to a FRITZ!Box

-- Use a network cable to connect the Internet radio to a LAN port on the FRITZ!Box;
+- Either use a network cable or wireless LAN to connect the Internet radio to the FRITZ!Box.

 Now the Internet radio is connected to the Internet via the FRITZ!Box.
 It can play music from the FRITZ!Box media server and other media servers in the home network (for example computers with the Windows Media Player).